barnardb/devaut/README.md

 the project root or a standard sbt project.

 The current branch is pushed by default, or you can specify the commit-ish (branch, commit, HEAD, …) to use.

+The current `@{upstream}` is split into a remote name and remote ref to push to, but the remote ref can be changed using the `--remote-ref` option.

 The first step is a check to make sure you have a fast-forward commit, unless `--force` is used to push with the **potentially destructive** and unrecommended `--force` option on `git push`.